 For those with leased vehicles or if there is a loan, the leasing company or financial institution may not allow movement of the vehicle overseas.
 You should check with the leasing agent or financial institution before moving the vehicle.
-The Your local legal assistance office can advise you about their rights under the SCRA we mentioned earlier.
+The base legal office can advise you about their rights under the SCRA we mentioned earlier.